shezcode/boardGame/README.md

 ## Usage

-Clone the repo and run the `Main` class from your IDE or download the latest release and execute the .jar file:
+Clone the repo and run the `com.shezcode.prog.Main` class from your IDE or download the latest release and execute the .jar file:

 ```zsh
 java -jar prog.jar